PatriciaJEI/Getting-and-Cleaning-Data-Assignment/README.md

 "subject_test.txt" and "X_train.txt", "y_train.txt", "subject_train.txt" respectively, that stored the full measurements data and other data of interest to create a complete daat frame.

-The Code Book contains a description of the variable names and an explanation of the code stored in run_analysis.R and used to tidy and analyse the data and to provide the resulting data frame (stored in accelerometers_data.txt).
+The CodeBook.md file contains a description of the variable names and an explanation of the code stored in run_analysis.R and used to tidy and analyse the data and to provide the resulting data frame (stored in accelerometers_data.txt).